Zuikyo/ZIKRouter/Documentation/English/TypeChecking.md

 Custom Swift generic doesn't support covariance and contravariance.
 So a `ZIKViewRouter<UIViewController, ViewRouteConfig>` type is not a `ZIKViewRouter<AnyObject, ViewRouteConfig>` type, there will be complie error if you assign one type to another.
 And OC class's generic parameters can't be pure swift types, therefore, we use `ViewRouter` and `ServiceRouter` to wrap `ZIKViewRouter` and `ZIKServiceRouter`, to support pure swift types.

 Only one generic parameter will be set for each router.
-You can use convenient types like `DestinationViewRouter`,`DestinationServiceRouter`,`ModuleViewRouter`,`ModuleServiceRouter`. `ViewRouter<NoteEditorInput, ViewRouteConfig>` can be replaced with `DestinationViewRouter<NoteEditorInput>`.
+You can use convenient types like `DestinationViewRouter`,`DestinationServiceRouter`,`ModuleViewRouter`,`ModuleServiceRouter`. `ViewRouter<EditorViewInput, ViewRouteConfig>` can be replaced with `DestinationViewRouter<EditorViewInput>`.

 When the router uses a module config protocol, the destination type can't be designated in generic parameter.
 If you wan't to designated destination type, you should return the destination in module config protocol's interface.